niccolosea0/CS106A-Programming-Methodology/README.md

 # CS106A - Programming Methodology

-This repository contains my work and notes for **CS106A: Programming Methodology**, a course offered by Stanford University.
+This repository contains my work and materials for **CS106A: Programming Methodology**, a course offered by Stanford University.
 The course introduces fundamental programming concepts and problem-solving techniques using the Java programming language.

 ## About the Course
 CS106A is designed for beginners with little to no prior programming experience.
 It focuses on: